-GoSolarQuotes.com quickly matches you with three local solar installers voted #1 by previous users in your area.
-It’s really easy!
+GoSolarQuotes.com.au matches you with three local solar installers voted #1 by previous users in your area.

-- Scroll up to the top of the page and enter your ZIP Code in the blue form at the top of the page.
+- Scroll up to the top of the page and enter your postcode in the blue form.

-- Your solar job details are forwarded on to the closest three solar installers, all voted best priced, who will also price your solar job.
+- Your solar job details are forwarded to the closest three solar installers, all voted best priced, by previous homeowners near you.

 Quality manufacturers will always support their brands.
 So, before you buy any solar system, ensure you check whether the company offers warranty support in Australia.

 This depends on your daily energy needs.
 An 8kW has an average output of 35kWh per day, which is enough to run several appliances like your washing machine, dryer, dishwasher and keep your water heater functional all day long.